 -

-If you want to reset the filter, you can either click on the cross for the field you filled in or click on the filter button again:
+To reset a filter, you can either click the cross in the field you filled in, or click the filter button again.

 Creating favourite filters